-*Member institutions of the NUI (i.e. UCC, UCD, Maynooth University, NUI Galway, RCSI, NCAD and St Angela`s College, Sligo) have a matriculation requirement for Irish (ROI applicants only) and may also have a third language matriculation requirement for certain courses - check institution literature for exact requirements.
+*Member institutions of the NUI (i.e. UCC, UCD, Maynooth University, NUI Galway, RCSI and NCAD) have a matriculation requirement for Irish (ROI applicants only) and may also have a third language matriculation requirement for certain courses - check institution literature for exact requirements.

 Applicants must make arrangements for exemptions each year they apply.